Call Frontpoint

 Frontpoint Door Sensor vs Ring Sensor

-I then connected the hub to my Wi-Fi network, which is when the app touts its “dual-path technology.”
-This is just a fancy way of saying that the system is powered by LTE cellular and Wi-Fi.
+I then connected the hub to my Wi-Fi network.
+At this point, the app reminded me about its “dual-path technology.”
+In simple terms, that means the system is powered by LTE cellular and Wi-Fi.
+And, yeah, singing your own praises during the installation process is tacky, but I can overlook it in this case.

 LTE cellular is the primary connection.
-Because it doesn’t rely on landline cables or the availability of an internet connection, LTE cellular is as reliable as it gets.
-It keeps your home protected from break-ins even if burglars cut your landline or internet, and even through power outages.
+The system doesn’t rely on landline cables or the availability of an internet connection, but rather LTE cellular.
+That’s about as reliable as home security gets.
+LTE cellular keeps your home protected from break-ins even if burglars cut your landline or internet.
+More importantly, you’re safe even during mundane events like simple power outages.

 In the odd chance that cellular signal becomes unavailable (this happens rarely, by the way), the Wi-Fi connection kicks in as back-up.